 No system is perfect.
 The risks shift from mechanical wear to:

-- Magnet Demagnetization: Extremely rare with modern neodymium magnets, but intense, repeated shock or extreme heat could, in theory, weaken the magnetic field over decades.
+- Magnet Demagnetization: Extremely rare with modern neodymium magnets.
+Intense, repeated shock or extreme heat could, in theory, weaken the magnetic field over decades.

-- Selector Dial Spindle Wear: The spindle the dial rotates on could develop play over tens of thousands of cycles, potentially affecting alignment.
+- Selector Dial Spindle Wear: The spindle the dial rotates on could develop play over tens of thousands of cycles.
+It might affect alignment.

 Real‑World Stress Test: How the Snode AD80 Holds Up to Daily Abuse

 Theory is one thing.
-Here’s what matters in a home gym:
+Here is what matters in a home gym.

 The “Superset Torture Test”

-Rapid-fire weight changes from 25s to 50s to 80s for dropsets.
-The magnetic system’s speed and silence are a genuine advantage here.
-No fumbling, no loud clicks between exhausting sets.
+Rapid‑fire weight changes.
+25s to 50s to 80s for dropsets.
+The magnetic system’s speed and silence are a genuine advantage.
+No fumbling.
+No loud clicks between exhausting sets.

 High‑Impact Movements